 In addition to burning property, fires can also cause serious burn injuries to those who get caught too close to a fire’s flames and inhalation related injuries to those who breathe in the smoke.
-Burns to the body can cause permanent scarring, disfigurement, and chronic pain – while inhalation can result in suffocation and internal burns.
+Burns on your body can cause permanent disfigurement, scarring, and chronic pain.
+Inhalation can result in internal burns and suffocation.
 Both burns and inhalation, if serious enough, can result in death.

 Perhaps the most dangerous aspect of fire is how quickly it can spread.
 No fire should be initiated without having an ample amount of water nearby to extinguish wayward embers and without having a way to call emergency responders should the fire grow out of control.

-Furthermore, gasoline and other flammable liquids should never be thrown onto an open fire, even if the fire has been reduced to embers.
+Gasoline, diesel, and other flammable materials should never be thrown into an open fire, even when the fire has been reduced to embers.
 If it is unknown whether or not a liquid is flammable, it should be assumed that it is and the liquid should be kept away from open flames.

 Responding to a Fire Out of Hand

 Even with several buckets of water next to an open fire, there is no way to ensure that a fire does not spread and grow out of hand.
 The best way to prevent a fire from growing out of hand is by refraining from ever starting a fire.
 If a fire has already been started under controlled conditions, it should be closely monitored to ensure it does not spread beyond any fixed boundaries.
 If it appears as if the fire is too big to control or that the fire is beginning to spread beyond its fixed boundaries, emergency responders should be called right away.